How to get rid of mosquitoes

 The first reported human case of West Nile virus in Canada occured in Ontario in 2002.
 West Nile cases have since been reported in B.C., Alberta, Saskatchewan, Manitoba and Ontario.

 In the U.S. the first human case of West Nile was reported in 1999.
 California, Colorado and Texas have had the most reported cases of West Nile since 1999.

 Mosquitoes can transmit the West Nile virus to people if they first bite an infected bird and then bite a person.

 According to The Public Health Agency of Canada only about one per cent of mosquitoes in an area carry the virus and the likelihood of being bitten and then becoming sick is very low.

 The Centre for Disease Control (CDC) in the U.S. says only 20 per cent of infected people develop a fever and less than one per cent will develop a serious illness.

-An indication that West Nile may be in the area is the presence of dead birds.
-Crows and blue Jays tend to be more susceptible to West Nile and will often die when infected.
+The presence of dead birds is an indication that West Nile may be in the area.
+Crows and blue jays tend to be more susceptible to West Nile and will often die when infected.

 How can you keep mosquitoes from biting you?

 Disclosure: This post contains affiliate links to products.
 Cottage Tips may receive a commission for purchases made through these links.